joannafernandez/cut-run_for_soutoglou_laboratory/SETUP.md

 # 🧬 Cut&RUN Analysis Pipeline — Soutoglou Laboratory
+# SET UP

 This README includes the required software, installation steps, and pipeline commands used for Cut&RUN NGS library analysis in the Soutoglou Laboratory.